In defense of the west, you are cordially invited to join our new foundation to help create…

 The Vision of Pope Emeritus Benedict and now Pope Francis

-Pope Emeritus Benedict XVI, is now 86 years old.
-He spoke beautifully and eloquently powerful words of faith, of self-sacrifice, and of holiness at a time when many did not want to hear those words.
+Pope Emeritus Benedict XVI has spoken beautifully and eloquently powerful words of faith, of self-sacrifice, and of holiness at a time when many did not want to hear those words.

 Pope Emeritus Benedict XVI was a lonely voice in our world.
 The vast cultural transformation which has occurred in the West since the 1960s has seen a dramatic decline in the public expression of the Christian faith throughout the West.
 Many of the traditions, values, beliefs, which once seem sacred and invulnerable to attack or change are now under direct challenge.
 Pope Francis continues with this desire to overcome a 1,000 years of division.